 Signed a contract with the Spokane Shock of af2 in 2006.

-After being promoted from the practice squad just 24 hours earlier, Trufant completed one of the biggest plays of the Jets' 27-24 season-opening victory over the Dallas Cowboys on Sept.
-11, 2012, by returning Joe McKnight's blocked punt 18 yards for a touchdown that tied the score with five minutes left in the nationally-televised game.
+Trufant played in nine games in 2012, mostly on special teams, before being sidelined by a knee injury.
+He finished the season with 16 tackles and two passes defensed.
+He made the first and only start of his career on Oct.
+21, 2012, versus New England when he finished with six tackles in the narrow 29-26 loss.
+He also had 16 tackles in four preseason games in 2012, including five on Aug.
+30, 2012, when he started at Philadelphia.
+In 2011, after being promoted from the practice squad just 24 hours earlier, Trufant completed one of the biggest plays of the Jets’ 27-24 season-opening victory over the Dallas Cowboys on Sept.
+11, 2011, by returning Joe McKnight’s blocked punt 18 yards for a touchdown that tied the score with five minutes left in the nationally-televised game.
 He went on to play in 13 games for the Jets – mostly on special teams – and finished with eight total tackles.
 He had two of his tackles in the opener versus Dallas.
 Trufant was claimed off waivers by the Philadelphia Eagles following the 2010 season, but was cut on Aug.
 30, 2011, and signed by the Jets the next day.
 He was on New York’s practice squad and active roster in December 2010.
 He played in one regular-season game and one playoff game for the Jets, and finished with two special teams tackles in his NFL debut versus Buffalo on Jan.
 2, 2011.
 Prior to his first NFL invitation, he had played in three different leagues in five seasons as a professional.
 Trufant was the Defensive Player of the Year in the United Football League in 2010 after leading the league with four interceptions and finishing the regular season (nine games) with 30 tackles.
 He led the Locomotives to its second-straight UFL title, defeating the Florida Tuskers 23-20, as Trufant finished with three tackles.
 In a 22-10 regular season victory over Omaha, Trufant returned an interception for a touchdown to give Las Vegas a lead it never relinquished.
 He then had a second interception, which catapulted Las Vegas to first in the UFL standings and handed the Nighthawks their first franchise defeat.
 He also played in 2009 for Las Vegas during the debut season of the UFL.
 He had an interception in overtime that led to the winning field goal in a 20-17 victory over Florida in the inaugural UFL Championship Game.
 During the regular season, he had 12 1/2 tackles in helping Las Vegas to a 4-2 record.
 Trufant played in 2008 for the Arizona Rattlers in the AFL after spending the 2007 season with the Kansas City Brigade.
 Although he missed three of the team’s first 14 games (8-6 record) because of an injury, Trufant led the Rattlers with 62 tackles, four interceptions and 17 passes broken up.
 He was the Arena Football League’s Defensive Player of the Week in early June when he helped the Rattlers clinch a playoff berth with a 60-53 win over Orlando.
 He had an interception and two forced fumbles in Orlando’s first four possessions of the game as the Arizona defense allowed just 13 points in the first half.
 In 2007 he played for the Kansas City Brigade, but was injured and played in only half of KC’s games.
 He led the team with 17 passes broken up and added 52 1/2 tackles, three fumble recoveries and one interception.
 He suffered a neck sprain against the padding of the sideline on May 20, 2007, and missed the next three games.
 At the time of his injury he was leading the Brigade in tackles.
 He was the league’s defensive player of the week in a 65-31 victory over Las Vegas when he had an interception, four passes broken up, a forced fumble and 4 1/2 tackles.
 In 2006, he joined four other former Eagles to lead Spokane to a 17-2 record and the af2 title in the team’s inaugural season in the league.
 In 19 games, he finished with 43 total tackles, 15 passes broken up and three interceptions.
 He had seven passes broken up and six tackles in a playoff semifinal game as he earned defensive player of the game honors.
-While at EWU, Trufant was a first-team All-Big Sky Conference selection as a junior in 2004 before missing several games with an injury as a senior.
+While at EWU, Trufant was a first team All-Big Sky Conference selection as a junior in 2004 before missing several games with an injury as a senior.
 He finished with 11 interceptions in his career to finish ranked sixth in school history.
-The brother of Seattle Seahawks cornerback Marcus Trufant, Isaiah had career totals of 133 tackles and 24 passes broken up, which ranked sixth in school history.
+The brother of Seattle Seahawks cornerback Marcus Trufant and former Husky and current Atlanta Falcon cornerback Desmond Trufant, Isaiah had career totals of 133 tackles and 24 passes broken up, which ranked sixth in school history.
 His total of 35 passes defensed (including interceptions and passes broken up) ranked seventh in FCS history.
 Eastern selected him to its “100 for 100” All-Time Team in 2008 and a public vote selected him as the top defensive back in school history (along with Kurt Schulz).

 Ryan Phillips – Defensive Back – 2003-04